ixmorrow/go-task-manager/README.md

 # List all tasks
 ./task-manager list

+# Get details of task with ID 2
+./task-manager get_task 2

+# Mark task 2 as completed
+./task-manager complete 2

+# Delete task 3
+./task-manager delete 3
 ```

 ## Data Storage

 Tasks are stored in `tasks.json` file in the same directory as the executable.
 The file is automatically created when you add your first task.
+Tasks are internally managed using a map for efficient O(1) lookups but persisted as a JSON array.

 ## Project Structure